 Stress can increase the frequency and severity of flare-ups.
 Stress management and emotional support are important to a successful treatment plan.

-Limiting stress and learning to manage it with exercise and relaxation techniques can help decrease symptoms.
+Limiting stress and learning to manage it with exercise and relaxation techniques can help decrease Crohn’s symptoms.

 Recent studies have shown that even light smoking can increase the intensity of flare-ups.

 Crohn’s disease can be a lifelong challenge.
-Following your doctor’s advice and sticking with your diet and treatment plan can greatly improve your quality of life.
+Following your doctor’s advice and sticking with your diet and treatment plan will greatly improve your quality of life.